-To help you keep your knives in top shape, we’ve come up with 5 important tips on how to care for them:
+To help you keep your knives in tip top shape, we’ve come up with five important tips on how to care for them:

 1. Hone and Sharpen Regularly